 This way, women can reduce the risk of developing gestational diabetes.
 Exercising can allow the body to be more sensitive to insulin, which in turn will allow better control of blood sugar levels.

-That is why we recommend exercising at least half an hour a few days in the week.
+That is why we recommend exercising at least half an hour a few days a week.
 If a woman can’t hit the gym, she can always go biking, swimming, walking, or even dancing.

 3. Eat Healthy Foods

 Having a healthy diet is one of the most important things they should do, especially if they want to lose weight.